 Will the accessibility service:

-- Check color contrast of images and work with your team to resolve issues?
+- Check the color contrast of images and work with your team to resolve issues.

-- Make sure that tables in your document are accessible?
+- Make sure that the tables in your document are accessible.

-Each of these processes is important to achieve a fully compliant document.
-Automated systems do not resolve these issues.
-Each of these issues requires collaboration between your team and the remediation team.
-Typically, lower price services will exclude these items.
+Each of these processes is important to achieving a fully compliant document.
+Automated systems do not resolve these issues, which require collaboration between your team and the remediation team.
+Typically, lower-priced services will exclude these items.

 Where are the documents going to be remediated?

 Many vendors send their documents overseas to be remediated.
-That’s fine if you don’t have internal or external legal or security requirements that prohibit documents from being sent out of the United States.
+That’s fine if you don’t have internal or external legal or security requirements prohibiting documents from being sent out of the United States.

-Again, PDF accessibility remediation in the United States is more expensive than outsourcing them overseas.
+Again, PDF accessibility remediation in the United States is more expensive than outsourcing it overseas.
 Is it worth it?
 Only if you have legal and security requirements.

-What federal agencies need to know about document remediation?
+What do federal agencies need to know about document remediation and assistive technology?

-Microassist’s document remediation team helps Federal agencies achieve compliance with Section 508, 504, and 503 of the Rehabilitation Act of 1973.
+Microassist’s document remediation team helps Federal agencies transform inaccessible documents into accessible and compliant formats, ensuring compliance with Sections 508, 504, and 503 of the Rehabilitation Act of 1973.
 Get your questions answered.

 Microassist Document Remediation Service